HashAuth/HashAuth/README.md

 This monorepo utilizes pnpm, turbo and docker to faciliate super easy building and running.
 Assuming you have docker installed, simply:

-Modify the paths in compose-dev.yaml to reflect your local HashAuth clone location.
-This is due to path limitations with docker secrets.
-I.e. change `/Users/mcfeelio/hashauth/secrets/dev/db_password` to `/path/to/your/hashauth/secrets/dev/db_password`
+Modify `HASHAUTH_BASE` in the root `package.json` to point to your HashAuth clone location.

-`git clone https://github.com/owenmcneil/HashAuth hashauth && cd hashauth`
+`git clone https://github.com/HashAuth/HashAuth hashauth && cd hashauth`

 `pnpm install`